 Whenever an employee is separated from the payroll of an employer as a result of the employer merging, liquidating or otherwise disposing of the business, ceasing business operations in whole or in part, or relocating all or part of the business to another area within or without the state, the employer, or the successors in interest of the employer, must pay all wages due at the usual place of payment within 24 hours of the time of separation.
 Wisconsin Stat.
 109.03

 Employees who are suspended or resigns due to a labor dispute (strike)

-Wisconsin has no law regarding an when an employer must pay an employee who has resigned due to a labor dispute.
-Presumably an employer would pay an employee who resigns employment due to a labor dispute by no later than the date on which the employee regularly would have been paid under the employer’s established payroll schedule.
+Wisconsin has no law regarding when an employer must pay an employee who has resigned due to a labor dispute.
+Presumably, an employer would pay an employee who resigns employment due to a labor dispute by no later than the date on which the employee regularly would have been paid under the employer’s established payroll schedule.

 Wages in Dispute

 Wisconsin does not have any laws requiring an employer to pay an employee wages conceded to be due when involved in a wage dispute with the employee.